wolfgruber/FSSprob/README.md

 In python include the module with

     from fss90 import mod_fss
 A usecase of the `f2py`-compiled Fortran code can be seen in the script `code/fss_script.py`.
+To first compile the Fortran module and run the python script you can use the bash script `code/compile_and_run.sh`

+The file `code/compare_fss_falvors.py` contains python functions to compute the different variants of the probabilistic FSS.

 ## Data
 The folder `data` contains the results in NetCDF format which are presented in the accompanying research article (yet to be published).